Categories

 8-month-old seedling.

-T. pallida seedlings seem to be much faster and more vigorous – I haven’t lost a single one out of 50+ so far.
+T. pallida seedlings are generally much faster and more vigorous – I didn’t lose a single one out of 50+ in my first year growing them.

 Tradescantia pallida seedling in a cup of sphagnum moss.
 It is small, with three green leaves very faintly speckled purple.